(937) 509-8085

 By installing metal roofing over your asphalt roof, you can extend the life of your roof for years to come.
 The metal roofs are incredibly durable and can last up to 50 years or longer with proper maintenance.
 However, this lifespan is achievable when metal roofs are installed correctly and proper installation techniques do not involve placing a roof over an already-existing roof.

 The additional roof can strengthen the structure and make it more resistant to harsh conditions such as extreme winds and hail.
 It can also protect your house from leaks and other water damage due to aging shingles.
+However, installing a new roof over an old shingle roof without proper inspection can lead to vulnerabilities like leaks, ultimately resulting in costly repairs.

 Energy Efficiency